OFFTKP/felix86/docs/how-to-use.md

 The binary **must** be inside the rootfs directory, so place it anywhere in there.

 Example:
-`./felix86 -L /home/myuser/myrootfs /home/myuser/myrootfs/MyApplication arg1 arg2 arg3`
+`./felix86 /home/myuser/myrootfs/MyDir/MyApplication arg1 arg2 arg3`

 Or, don't prepend the executable path with the rootfs path:
-`./felix86 -L /home/myuser/myrootfs /MyApplication arg1 arg2 arg3`
+`./felix86 /MyDir/MyApplication arg1 arg2 arg3`

-You may also set the `FELIX86_ROOTFS` environment variable to point to the path so you don't have to type it every time.

 By default, the host environment variables are passed to the executable.